Meet Your Redline Board of Directors

 Board member since 2012

-Kristine Brasser, Membership Co-Chair and Wetsuit Rental Chair The shared knowledge, group swims, and cycling are some of my favorite things about being a Redline member.
+Kristine Brasser, Membership Co-Chair and Treasurer The shared knowledge, group swims, and cycling are some of my favorite things about being a Redline member.

 My first triathlon was the Elkhart Lake Sprint in 2014.
 My favorite triathlon moment was crossing the finish line of my first Half Ironman in 2016.

 A funny triathlon moment was when I raced a sprint triathlon with the temperature in the mid-30s at the start of the swim.
 I could finally feel my toes mid-run!
 At the time, I did not think it was funny or fun, but now I look back and just laugh at the craziness of it all.